-Infant diaper rash "nappy rash,"is a very common problem, that can cause a baby to become very cranky.
+Infant diaper rash, or nappy rash, is a very common problem that can cause a baby to become very cranky.
 Arm yourself with knowledge regarding diaper rash and yeast rash remedies.

 Did you know that the way you change your baby's diaper could be causing his/her colic symptoms?
 A Diaper changing method that prevents colic.